Assemblies and Conferences

 Concussion Protocol The TDSB, in response to Ministry of Education direction, has created a policy and protocol to ensure students suffering from a concussion return to learn, and return to play in a progressive and supervised way.
 There is a role for the physician, parents/guardians, students, teachers, and administration.
 It is important that parents/guardians inform the school immediately if their child has sustained a head injury.
 Parents/guardians can expect to receive support, information, and various forms to ensure a student does not return to full capacity until they are symptom free.

-Modified Week or M-Week
+Modified Days or M-Days

-8:45 – 9:40 – Additional time for presentations and student teacher meetings to be scheduled for individuals, groups, and whole classes as appropriate for the specific course.
+Period 1 8:45 – 9:40 – Additional time for presentations and student teacher meetings to be scheduled for individuals, groups, and whole classes as appropriate for the specific course.

-9:40 – 9:55
+Nut Break 9:40 – 9:55

-9:55 – 11:45 – Presentations and student teacher meetings will be scheduled for individuals, groups, and whole classes.
+Period 1 9:55 – 11:45 – Presentations and student teacher meetings will be scheduled for individuals, groups, and whole classes.

-11:45 – 12:40
+Lunch 11:45 – 12:40

-12:40 – 2:30 – Presentations and student teacher meetings will be scheduled for individuals, groups, and whole classes.
+Period 2 12:40 – 2:30 – Presentations and student teacher meetings will be scheduled for individuals, groups, and whole classes.

 Parent Concern Protocol